grassator/bdd-for-c/README.md

 * libncurses 5.x
 * libbsd

-On Ubuntu-like (Debian) distributions you can install them via
+On Ubuntu-like (Debian) distributions you can install them via:

 ```bash
 sudo apt-get install libncurses5-dev libbsd-dev
 ```

 ## Project Motivation and Development Philosophy

-In order for testing to be truly useful, it needs to be really easy to setup and use, but also scalable for large projects.
+In order for testing to be truly useful, it needs to be easy to set up and use, but also scalable for large projects.
 The tests should be very readable but, ideally, have the same look-and-feel as the host language.
 The framework's test output should be easy to read for both humans and machines.
-Finally, if it's C, then the framework should only rely on ANSI-C99 features.
+Finally, if it's C, the framework should only rely on ANSI/ISO-C99 features.

-Unfortunately, all of the existing frameworks inspected before starting this project lack one or more of those requirements, with the most common problem being BASIC-style `BEGIN` / `END` delimiters for a test, like in [CSpec framework][cspec].
+Unfortunately, all of the existing frameworks inspected before starting this project lack one or more of those requirements, with the most common problem being BASIC-style `BEGIN` / `END` delimiters for a test, like in the [CSpec framework][cspec].
 The issue with `BEGIN` / `END` delimiters is not just that it "doesn't look like C", but also that it imposes a different typing flow and screws up auto-completion support for IDEs and programming text editors.

-The framework is currently exclusively targeting the model of "one spec, one executable", as this is the model providing the fastest compile times (given a correctly structured project).
+The bdd-for-c framework currently exclusively targets the model of "one spec, one executable", as this model provides the fastest compile times (given a correctly structured project).
 This also makes mocking much easier.